We may earn a commission from the affiliate links on this site. Learn more›

 Exercising the Body

-Feeling the Burn – According to articles I’ve read recently, an hour’s drumming can burn between 250-600 calories.
+Feeling the Burn – According to an article in DRUM Magazine, an hour’s drumming can burn between 250-600 calories.
 That’s the same burn rate experienced by a high-level runner!
 I guess there are some variables at play – how hard and fast you drum and how consistently you run, to name just two – but those numbers still seem pretty good to me.

 Building Muscle – Building muscle through drums is an interesting one.
 I’ve spoken to many people over the years who have presumed that drumming builds muscle as weightlifting does.
 It might work that way for some, but – sadly for my dating life – that’s not been my experience.
 Most drummers would say the same thing.
 There’s a good reason for that.